Mount Ida (Crete): Features

 Zominthos is a plateau that is located in the northern foothills of Mount Ida.
 On the plateau is the highest altitude Minoan villa ever found, the Minoan villa of Zominthos.

-The Kamares Cave is an Ancient Greek sanctuary located on Mount Ida.
-During the excavation of the cave, numerous pieces of pottery, like vases, were found in the cave.
-Based on the condition and pattern of the vases, it is known that the pieces of pottery were crafted by peasants at the time.
-Typically, Cretan pottery is known to have a polychrome ornament, and a black base.
-The Kamares Cave was not fully excavated however until 1913.
-The findings gave real insight into Ancient Greek life in relation to Mount Ida.
+Kamares cave was used as a cave sanctuary in ancient times.
+The Minoan pottery known as Kamares ware was named after the cave, where some of the first examples were found.

 Mythology

 Dactyls

 Ida is the locus for a race of legendary ancient metal workers, the Dactyls.

 Idaean Cave

 In ancient times the Idaean cave, "cave of the Goddess" (Dea) was venerated by Minoans and Hellenes alike.
 By Greek times the cave was rededicated to Zeus.
-The cave where Zeus was nurtured is variously stated to be this cave, or another of the same name, or the Dictaean cave.
+The cave where Zeus was nurtured is variously stated to be this cave, another of the same name, or the Dictaean cave.

 Votive seals and ivories have been found in the cave.
 Like the Dictaean cave, the Idaean cave was known as a place of initiations.
 It may have served as the site of an oracle, symbolized by the frequent depiction of a tripod on coins of nearby Axos, which presumably controlled the territory around the cave.